Arnold Beckman: Pauling oxygen meter

 Linus Pauling at Caltech was also doing secret work for the military.
 The National Defense Research Committee called a meeting on October 3, 1940, wanting an instrument that could reliably measure oxygen content in a mixture of gases, so that they could measure oxygen conditions in submarines and airplanes.
 Pauling designed the Pauling oxygen meter for them.
 Originally approached to supply housing boxes for the meter by Holmes Sturdivant, Pauling's assistant, Beckman was soon asked to produce the entire instrument.

-While the board of the National Technical Laboratory was unwilling to support the secret project, whose details they could not be told, they agreed that Beckman was free to follow up on it independently.
+While the board of National Technical Laboratories was unwilling to support the secret project, whose details they could not be told, they agreed that Beckman was free to follow up on it independently.
 Beckman set up a second spinoff company, Arnold O. Beckman, Inc., for their manufacture.
 Creating the oxygen meter was a technical challenge, involving the creation of tiny, highly precise glass dumbbells.
 Beckman created a tiny glass-blowing machine which would generate a precisely measured puff of air to create the glass balls.

 After the war, Beckman developed oxygen analyzers for another market.
 They were used to monitor conditions in incubators for premature babies.
 Doctors at Johns Hopkins University used them to determine recommendations for healthy oxygen levels for incubators.